 How do I reset my Android camera?

 The most common and easiest way to reset your Android camera is by closing the camera app and restarting the device.
-If that does not work, go to Settings > Apps > Camera > Clear Data.
+Go to Settings > Apps > Camera > Clear Data if that does not work.
 Clearing the camera app data will remove any camera settings you might have chosen as default.
 Check for updates for the app and the phone and perform all updates.
 If that does not work, you can choose to go back to factory settings by going to Settings > General > Reset > Erase all content and settings. (make sure to create a backup of your documents)

 How do I reset my iPhone camera?